 A fourth generation Calgarian, Sharon has completed three degrees at the University of Calgary-a Bachelor of Arts (Political Science), a Bachelor of Education (with distinction), and a Masters of Communications Studies.
 Her academic work has been enriched with diverse professional development experiences, including studies at Harvard, Oxford, Vanderbilt, and McGill universities.

-Sharon serves as a director of the National Advisory Board on Essential Skills, as the faculty head for the National Leadership Development Institute, as chair of eCampusAlberta, as chair of the Calgary Post-secondary CEOs Organization, and as a member of the Alberta Post-secondary Education Council.
+Sharon serves as the faculty head for the National Leadership Development Institute, as chair of eCampusAlberta, as chair of the Calgary Post-secondary CEOs Organization, and as a member of the Alberta Post-secondary Education Council.
+She is also a member of the International Women's Forum.

 Over her career, Sharon has been a founder of several organizations including the Educational Liaison Association of Alberta, Alberta Association of Colleges and Technical Institutes, eCampus Alberta, Apply Alberta, and in community, Olds Fashioned Christmas and imagineCALGARY.
 She has also served on the Board and Executive of the Association of Canadian Community Colleges (ACCC).